compulim/til/README.md

    - `Observable` is event-based, need a worker to drive its data
    - `Generator` is suspended/on-demand, it will not run in background and do not need a worker to drive the data
    - `Observable` (`complete`/`error`/`next`) is similar to [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) (`close`/`enqueue`/`error`), both works with a worker
+      - `Observable` is push-based, `ReadableStream` can be either or both push-based and pull-based
    - `ReadableStream` has watermark and can be automatically corked if `pull()` is implemented

 ### For-loop with iterable/generator